Visualization for Human-Centered AI Tools: Definition: Human-Centered AI Tools

 \subsection{Human Concerns}

 While the above requirements and capabilities provide the foundation for HCAI tools, these tools must also incorporate \textit{human concerns}~\cite{Li2018} if they are to qualify as being ``human-centered.''
+In this section, we enumerate human concerns identified from our literature survey.

-To be clear, not all tools will address all human concerns, and not all human concerns can be listed exhaustively (E1, E4--5).
-Additionally, some dimensions of human concerns can be interdependent (E3--5).
-For instance, an HCAI tool capable of \textit{explaining} its decisions or reasoning process may satisfy \textit{transparency} needs of users to some extent.
-Below we enumerate some representative human concerns from the literature and our own work.
+We note that not all tools will address all human concerns, and not all human concerns can be listed exhaustively (E1, E4--E6).
+For example, new concerns may emerge with evolving AI capabilities and societal contexts.
+Furthermore, we note that concern boundaries are not always crisp: what constitutes ``fairness'' versus ``transparency'' can vary by domain and stakeholder perspective.
+Similarly, broader concerns such as environmental sustainability of AI systems~\cite{DBLP:journals/corr/bommasani/foundation} or labor impacts of automation, while important societal considerations, fall outside the scope of interactive tool design that is our focus.
+Additionally, some dimensions of human concerns can be interdependent (E3--E5, E7).
+For instance, an HCAI tool capable of \textit{explaining} its decisions may also satisfy its \textit{transparency} needs.

 \paragraph{Fairness.}